heyjoeway/heyjoeway.github.io/_posts/2023-04-10-portfolio.md

 # Professional Projects

 ## Clarkson University Virtual Reality Coaster (VRC)
 In February of 2021, I began a refresh of Clarkson University's MaxFlight VR2004 motion simulator!
 This machine was purchased from a local arcade sometime in the mid-2000s, and it shows.
-The software is quite dated, and so I've produced several resources to bring it up towards 2023 standards:
+The software is quite dated, and so I've produced several resources to bring it up towards modern standards:

 ### pyMaxFlight
 **GitHub:** <https://github.com/Clarkson-IMPETUS/pyMaxFlight>